surveygraph/surveygraphr/cran-comments.md

+## submission 29/03/2024

+Address helpful comments by Uwe Ligges, regarding the use of R_NO_REMAP.

+I simply remove the usage of error() from R_ext/Error.h which is not a necessity at the moment for the package.

+## submission 28/03/2024

+Addressed helpful comments raised by Uwe Ligges.

+* removed superfluous \*.o object files
+* removed superfluous \*.log file
+* removed VignetteBuilder field from DESCRIPTION

 ## submission 27/03/2024

 This package was archived due to me being slow to address a comment by Brian Ripley, my apologies.